-- 2.6 Principles and values are actively promoted which facilitate the personal development of pupils as responsible, tolerant, law-abiding citizens. - 2.7 The standard relating to spiritual, moral, social and cultural development [paragraph 5] is met.
+- 2.6 Principles and values are actively promoted which facilitate the personal development of pupils as responsible, tolerant, law-abiding citizens.
+Boarders' views are actively encouraged, and their opinions and concerns are appropriately considered by staff.
+Any prefect system operating in the school is suitably managed. - 2.7 The standard relating to spiritual, moral, social and cultural development [paragraph 5] and NMS 17 and 19 are met.